Creating Asset Records Manually

 5. Click Save.

-The new asset appears on the Sub-Asset subtab of the parent asset record.
-The FAM Asset ID is automatically generated.
-You can click the sub-asset's FAM Asset ID to open the record and add or edit information.
+The new asset appears on the parent record's Sub-Asset subtab.
+The system automatically generates the FAM Asset ID.
+Click the sub-asset's FAM Asset ID to open and edit the record.

-6. Repeat steps 3 to 5 to add more sub-assets to the asset.
+6. Repeat steps 3 to 5 to add more sub-assets.

 To create a sub-asset by selecting a parent asset on the Asset record:

-An alternative way to create a sub-asset is by going to Fixed Assets > Lists > Assets > New, and then selecting a parent asset from the Parent Asset dropdown list.
-Enter values in the fields and subtabs and save the record.
+You can also create a sub-asset is by going to Fixed Assets > Lists > Assets > New.
+Select a parent asset from the Parent Asset list, enter values in the fields and subtabs, and save the record.
 For more information, see Creating Asset Records Manually.

 Income/Expense Subtab

-The Income/Expense subtab shows the income you have gained from the asset or the expenses you have incurred such as fuel or maintenance costs.
-It also shows you the journal reference for quick access.
+The Income/Expense subtab shows the income earned from the asset and the expenses incurred, such as fuel or maintenance costs.
+It also shows the journal reference for quick access.

-You can manually add your transactions in this subtab to record the income and expense associated with the asset.
+You can manually add transactions in this subtab to record the asset's income and expenses.

 To record your income or expense: